AyeCode/invoicing/readme.txt

 * Show admin notice on our settings page if a GetPaid database table is missing - ADDED
 * Better BuddyPress integration - ADDED
 * Ability to manually delete a subscription - ADDED
+* Do not display VAT number input on the address edit form if taxes are disabled - CHANGED

 = 2.1.4 =
 * Validate minimum amounts without sending the value to the servers - CHANGED